silvestriluca/pond-scan/README.md

 ### To run tests:
 The package includes a **full test coverage**.
-Go inside the repo directory and run: `npm test`
+Go inside the repo directory and run:

+`npm test`

+Once executed you can find the coverage report in a neat html format:
+1. `cd coverage`
+2. open with a browser the file `index.html`

 ### Notes:
 The code is fully commented.